-This isn’t what I usually write about.
-It’s my personal experience, but it’ll be helpful to others too.
-Earlier this month, one of my TikTok accounts was hacked.
-Actually, it was stolen by someone who had access to my email.
-I couldn’t log in because he replaced my linked email account with his own.
+I don’t usually write about things like this, but I want to share my experience in case it helps someone else.
+Earlier this month, one of my TikTok accounts got hacked.
+It was stolen by someone who had access to my email.
+I couldn’t log in because he changed the linked email to his own.
+I also hadn’t added a phone number to the account.

 First, this method will not work if the hacked account username has been changed.
 If the username has not been changed, follow these steps.
 You can usually find your TikTok username in the URL after @ – https://www.tiktok.com/@example…

-To verify accessibility, search for the username in the login section (on PC or mobile).
-If the account is still active, tap the help, which appears as a question mark.
+To check accessibility, enter the username in the login section on your PC or mobile device.
+If the account is active, select the help icon (question mark).

 Here’s the FAQ section; click ‘Recover Account’ to proceed.